grscwf/twin-mt/nero-paths.md

 <details>

 - (1-A) Try casting any non-attack spell
-  (attack closes some conversation paths, which means there isn't enough time to do everything else).
+  - Attack closes some conversation paths, which means there isn't enough time to do everything else.
 - (2-A) Cast mage-sight.
 - (3-A) Tap the mirror to get the Sprite.
   - This is the first step that isn't obvious, but it's unlikely to be missed.